flan/SillyTavern-Docs/Usage/World_Info/worldinfo.md

 #### Cooldown
 > See [Timed Effects](./advanced.md#timed-effects) for more information.

-This allows an entry to stay dormant after being triggered for an arbitrary number of messages, to create some unpredictability.
-You might have deduced that you are being stalked by a terrible monster, but it won't reveal itself to you *just* yet.
+This allows an entry to only be activated on occasion.
+You *just* finished dealing with a surprise phone-call; you don't want to do that again any time soon.

 #### Delay
 > See [Timed Effects](./advanced.md#timed-effects) for more information.